 Martin Collins, noting that the Book of Malachi is a post-exilic transition, link, and bridge book between the Old and New Testaments, indicates the dating of the book can be determined contextually, namely that the temple had been rebuilt, and the Jews we. . .

-An incident in John 21 contains a powerful lesson that must be kept in mind when considering our part of our Father's business.
-The first half of John 21 contains a significant miracle, the eighth and last of the Messianic signs found in the book of John. . . .
+John 21 contains a strong lesson about our part of our Father's business.
+It begins with a significant miracle, the eighth sign found in the book of John.